Freshwater fish · oddballs

 Compatibility

-• Cold water.
-Above 22°C causes stress; above 24°C is dangerous; sustained heat above 26°C is often fatal.
-Cannot be kept in a heated tropical tank.
-A chiller or cool room is required in warm climates
+• Cold-water animal.
+Above roughly 22 C is uncomfortable, sustained heat into the mid-20s is dangerous, and the tank cannot be set up like a tropical one.
+A chiller or a cool room is required in warm climates

 Breeding